Sunday, September 25, 2022

 2) Return the pot to the stove, add the garlic and seasonings, and sauté until fragrant (a minute or so).
 I generally use dried dill since I always have it on hand, but if you're using fresh dill feel free to add it later with the broth.
 I generally go easy on the salt, more can always be added at the end of the cooking process if necessary.

-3) Add the broth, cabbage, and tomatoes, bring everything to a boil, and then cover the pot and simmer over reduced heat until the cabbage reaches your desired tenderness.
-If I've cut thick slices I tend to need about 30 minutes, but thinner slices would of course require less time.
+3) Add the tomatoes, broth, water, bay leaves, and cabbage, bring everything to a boil, and then cover the pot and simmer over reduced heat until the cabbage reaches your desired tenderness.
+If I've cut thick slices I tend to need about 30 minutes, but thinner slices generally require less time.

 4) Stir in the rice and return the pot to a boil to allow the rice to absorb some of the flavor of the soup.

-5) Serve as is or with sour cream (definitely the best garnish you could add!) or bread, and enjoy!
+5) Serve as is or with sour cream (definitely the best garnish you could add!) and/or bread, and enjoy!

 No comments: